root-project/web/_posts/2020-06-22-new-web-site.md

   - The look and feel of the web site is "theme-based".
 We chose [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) with some [customizations](https://github.com/root-project/minimal-mistakes).
-  - Because the generated site is static, it's much easier to embed ROOT specific tools like [JSROOT output]({{'manual/graphics#drawing-objects' | relative_url }}) and therefore have interactive plots.
+  - Because the generated site is static, it's much easier to embed ROOT-specific tools like [JSROOT output]({{'manual/graphics#drawing-objects' | relative_url }}) and therefore have interactive plots.

 On the content side, we kept the all main items which made the past ROOT web site so successful,